HARTLabGroup/Fire-Retardant-Veg-Soils/README.md

-# *Code and Data for: Unnamed Manuscript - Continued monitoring of Quarry fire*
+# *Code and Data for: Fire-Retardant Increases Soil N and P with Variable Effects on Vegetation One Year After Fire*

 ## Description of the project

-This repository contains all code and data for *Unnamed Manuscript* which investigates the effects of fire-retardant amendments across a gradient of burn severity years 1-5 post fire in the Front Range of Colorado.
+This repository contains all code and data for *Fire-Retardant Increases Soil N and P with Variable Effects on Vegetation One Year After Fire* which investigates the effects of fire-retardant amendments on post-fire vegetation and soils for two fires within the Front Range of Colorado.

 ## Organization of the project